riboojo/oscap-tool/README.md

 # Oscap Tool
-Simple command line tool for regular openscap scans of the Oracle Linux 8
+Simple command line tool for regular openscap scans of the Oracle Linux 8. <br>
+You can find the official releases under **/rel** branch (**/main** branch is not used in this project) as well as finding tags matching with release versions below.

 | Release | Date <br> (mm-dd-yyyy) | Author       | Description     |